ruxpendp/bitcal/README.md

 # BitCal
 Google Calendar plugin for xbar - see your upcoming events at a glance.

-Fully configurable/customizable display views.
+Fully configurable/customizable display.
 Select from default views or create your own!

 ## Installation
 ### Prerequisites